 Occasionally, students may want to study a topic not offered in the regular curriculum.
 For these rare circumstances, the English Department offers independent study credit, which is counted as seminar credit.
 This option should be considered only for special circumstances.
-It requires an independent study contract (see Appendix D) that outlines the readings, assignments, and deadlines agreed to by the student and faculty member.
+It requires an independent study contract obtained from the English Department main office that outlines the readings, assignments, and deadlines agreed to by the student and faculty member.
 This contract must also be signed by the department chair.